tianazz/TellingStoryW-Data/Final Project.md

 ### Data
 Source: https://www.kaggle.com/datasets/br33sa/gender-representation-in-video-games?resource=download
 TellingStoryW-Data/
-This data includes three datasets which are characters.csv, games.csv and sexulization.csv, recording characters in games released from 2012 to 2022.
+This data includes three datasets which are characters.csv[https://github.com/tianazz/TellingStoryW-Data/blob/main/characters.grivg.csv](url), games.csv and sexulization.csv, recording characters in games released from 2012 to 2022.
 We can see a trend from the the past decade.
 Note that Characters.csv includes data both from the other two datasets.
 Therefore, I will mainly use the characters.csv to make most of the visualizations.

 ### Method
 For this project, I will use Flourish and Shorthand for my visualizations and presentation making.